nirgal/ngw/README.rst

 It provide a high level of permission settings including which group can see/change which contact fields, which other groups.

-It can alos pilot permission to jabber and phpbb installation as exentions.
+It can also pilot permission to jabber and phpbb installation as exentions.

 This is the installation guide, intended for system administrators.